 - Professional Development

 Those interested in a career in social work, community health, counselling, teaching or childcare would benefit from a course in developmental psychology.
-If you currently work in these industries a course, such as the Certificate of Developmental Psychology would be a beneficial professional development for you.
+If you currently work in these industries a course, such as the Introduction to Developmental Psychology would be a beneficial professional development for you.

 - Advocate for Others